 The mission of the Chattanooga Symphony and Opera Youth Orchestras is to provide the finest quality orchestral training and performance opportunities for aspiring young musicians in the greater Chattanooga area.

-In 1949, it was decided by a group of Chattanooga Symphony musicians that area strings, wind, and percussion students needed the opportunity to perform in a full orchestra.
-During that period, only five or six area schools offered any type of string instrumental music education.
-Most of the school programs were relatively small and had imbalanced ensembles.
-Joseph Hawthorne assumed the post of musical director of the Chattanooga Philharmonic Association, incorporating the Civic Chorus and the Chattanooga Civic Training Orchestra as well under his baton.
-Peter Rickett, assistant conductor of the Chattanooga Philharmonic Orchestra, was named conductor of the Chattanooga Civic Training Orchestra.
+In 1949, a group of Chattanooga Symphony musicians decided that area string, wind, and percussion students needed the opportunity to perform in a full orchestra.
+At that time, only five or six local schools offered any type of string instrumental music education.
+The Chattanooga Civic Training Orchestra was founded under the umbrella of the Chattanooga Philharmonic Association, which included the Civic Chorus under the baton of Joseph Hawthorne.
+Peter Rickett, assistant conductor of the Chattanooga Philharmonic Orchestra, was named conductor of the new Chattanooga Civic Training Orchestra.
 Rehearsals were held on Saturday mornings at Chattanooga High School on East Third Street (now Chattanooga School for the Arts and Sciences).

 After several years’ absence in the early 1980s, the orchestra was reorganized as the Chattanooga Youth Orchestra in 1985.
-Mary Barker, Chairman of the Education Committee of the Chattanooga Symphony and Opera Association Board, worked with local music educators Linda Pennebaker, Kay Smith, Sandy Morris, and interested parents to discuss and implement ways to revive interest in a youth orchestra for Chattanooga area students.
+Mary Barker, Chairman of the Education Committee of the Chattanooga Symphony and Opera Association Board, worked with local music educators Linda Pennebaker, Kay Smith, Sandy Morris, and interested parents, including Linda Thompson, to discuss and implement ways to revive interest in a youth orchestra.
 Orlo Gilbert, director of the Southern College Symphony Orchestra, was the first conductor of the reorganized group.
 This group started as a string orchestra and grew to include wind and percussion instruments.
-Mr. Gilbert, along with the Chattanooga Youth Orchestra Board members, was able to build the membership to 80 musicians, indicating a serious desire for a full orchestra in which talented students could participate.
+Mr. Gilbert, along with the Chattanooga Youth Orchestra Board members, was able to build the membership to 80 musicians, indicating a serious desire for a full orchestra.
 The “premier performance” was presented on November 18, 1986, at the Chattanooga School for the Arts and Sciences.
 The 1987 Spring Concert was held at Brainerd High School.
-Both schools were very supportive and provided rehearsal space.

 In 1993, the baton was passed to Gary Wilkes.
 Under his direction, the orchestra grew tremendously and a second full orchestra was added.
 Sandy Morris was hired as the conductor of the Philharmonic Orchestra in 1998.

 Recognizing the need for a string training orchestra, the Etude Orchestra was added in 2000.
 Nichole (Graham) Pitts was hired as the conductor.
 With interest continually growing, a second string orchestra, the Prelude Orchestra, was added in 2006, with Nichole Pitts also as conductor.
-Beginning in 2015, Floy Wang became the conductor of the Prelude Orchestra, and is now conducting the Etude Orchestra as well.
+Floy Wang, veteran violist of the Chattanooga Symphony and retired orchestra teacher from Girl’s Preparatory School, became the conductor of the Etude and Prelude orchestras in the second half of the 2015-2016 season.

 The Chattanooga Symphony and Opera Association sponsors the CSOYO in recognition that opportunities for developing the talent of young musicians must be promoted in the Chattanooga area.
 The CSOYO is also funded in part by the Tennessee Arts Commission and ArtsBuild.